LCHoffman/leaflet-challenge/README.md

 ## Earthquake Magnitude Visualization
 Create a map using Leaflet that plots all of the earthquakes from data set based on their longitude and latitude.
  * Data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
- * Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.
+ * Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear based on a color code.
  * Include popups that provide additional information about the earthquake when a marker is clicked.
  * Create a legend that will provide context for your map data.